Skip to main content

 }

-1. The return result format is: { "status": "xxxxxx" .......}
+1. The return format must be { "status": "xxxxxx", ... }.

-4. Practice of Calling Python Services Through HTTP
+Example: Calling a Python Service Through HTTP

-Python API service dependencies
+Dependencies required by the Python API service

 flask